 The hike on the Lower Calf Creek Falls trail is a popular one.
 It’s famous because of the waterfalls – and perfect for people of all ages because it gains less than a hundred feet of elevation over the round trip distance of six miles.

-Where the Lower Calf Creek Falls hike starts
+Where does the Lower Calf Creek Falls hike start?

 The hike starts at the Calf Creek Recreation Area, accessible via Highway 12.
 It’s easy to find with the highway signage in place.
 The turnoff is 15 miles from Escalante and 11 miles from Boulder.
 Bring cash.
 There’s an entrance fee of $5.00 per vehicle.